Article:

 Urinary tract infections, while common and often treatable, pose significant risks if not effectively managed by doctors.
 Recognizing the symptoms of bacteremia, obtaining proper lab tests, and considering the potential for progression to sepsis is crucial in preventing severe outcomes, including death.

-If your loved one passed away suddenly or suffered permanent catastrophic injury from severe illness in what may have started as urinary tract infection, the lawyers of Lupetin & Unatin can answer your questions.
+If your loved one passed away suddenly or suffered permanent catastrophic injury from severe illness in what may have started as urinary tract infection, the Pittsburgh medical malpractice attorneys of Lupetin & Unatin can answer your questions.
 We will gather the medical information we need to learn where during the process something went wrong and whether doctors or nurses overlooked important testing, failed to put together the signs and symptoms pointing to bacteremia or sepsis, or deprived your loved one of the urgent medical care they required to fight infection.

 What can we help you find?